alexchristie12/as2controlv2/docs/CONTROL_SYSTEM.md

 All four grass are drought since they are grown in North Queensland where droughts are prominent.
-Since only the relative humidity range for ideal growth for Kikuyu grass could only be found but all grass types portray similar growing conditions for all grass types should have a realtive humidity between 45% and 75%.
+Since only the relative humidity range for ideal growth for Kikuyu grass could only be found but all grass types portray similar growing conditions for all grass types should have a relative humidity between 45% and 75%.

 ## Permanent Wilting Point